Kong/docs.konghq.com/app/konnect/api/ksearch/index.md

 ### Logical Operators

 Logical operators are used to combine multiple criteria in a search query.
+Operators are case-sensitive.
 The following table describes each operator and how it functions in the query syntax:

 | Operator    | Function                           |
 |-------------|------------------------------------|